metaplex-foundation/docs/docs/02-tools/01-ios/getting-started.md

 - Create transactions
 - Run Actions (mint NFT, create an auction, and so on)

-It works both in iOS and other Apple platforms that support swift.
+It works both in iOS and other Apple platforms that support Swift.

 ## Stability

 [Stability 1 - Experimental](/stability)

-This project is in development. **All** interfaces are _very likely_ to change very frequently.
+This project is in active development. **All** interfaces are _very likely_ to change very frequently.
 Please use caution when making use of this library.
 Bugs or behavior changes may surprise users when Experimental API modifications occur.

 ## References